Demo mode · boardroom-ready walkthrough

 Attachment set released with this motion

-• Radiation oncology consult and signed physician order
+• Radiation oncology consult note and signed physician order

 • Simulation note and treatment course summary

-• Inverse-planned IMRT treatment plan and comparative planning artifacts
+• Inverse-planned IMRT treatment plan and comparative 3D planning artifacts

 • Dose-volume histograms and dose / fraction schedule